fkuhl/Swift-PeriMeleon/README.md

 (Note that a password has to be specified for the document when you run PMImporter.)

 Uses SwiftUI 2, so requires iOS 14 and macOS 11.

+To enable Mac Calayst framework, so the app can run on the Mac, I had to enable Mac support on the iOS target.

+Also: under "App Sandbox", enable read/write access on File Access, User Selected File.

+In PeriMeleon.entitlements, add keychain access.